 The majority of children come from African, Central American or Caribbean countries, where they do not have the experience or facilities necessary for this type of case.

-The whole Heart Department is involved in the treatment of these patients who, in cases like Alejandra's, have very good results: "It is the first time that your complexion has a pink colour", comments the patient’s mother, which states that they were about to throw in the towel and resign themselves to the child having to live with the disease.
+The whole Heart Department is involved in the treatment of these patients who, in cases like Alejandra's, have very good results: "It's the first time her face looks pinky", comments the patient’s mother, which states that they were about to throw in the towel and resign themselves to the child having to live with the disease.

 In addition to providing medical assistance, Sant Joan de Déu Hospital, Barcelona is in charge of facilitating the stay in Barcelona of the patients and their families for the duration of the treatment and the periods of hospitalisation and recovery before returning home, providing logistical and emotional support at all times.